OlliL/moneyjinn-server/moneyjinn-hbci-batch/README.md

 * you need a hbci.properties file which declares two types of properties
   * hbci.passport.password
     * must be the password to all of your passport files
-  * hbci.ACCOUNTNUMBER.pin
+  * hbci.PASSPORT-FILENAME.pin
-    * replace ACCOUNTNUMBER with your account number
+    * replace PASSPORT-FILENAME with the filename of your passport file
     * must be the pin for logging in to the account with the specified number
-    * specify as much of this properties as you have accounts
+    * specify as much of this properties as you have passport files
 * create `a hibernate.cfg.xml` in your project in `src/main/resources`

 ```XML